 But at the same time, it made me glad too.
 Didn’t know the reason that time.

-After a lot of thinking, I noticed that it was not just the lantern, but my action of ‘giving’ made me happy.
+After a lot of thinking, I noticed that it was not just the lantern, but it was the joy of giving.
 Yes, it was a bliss.

 I appreciate that we should always be thankful to GOD for everything.